HMS Thistle (N24): Sinking

 The action began when HMS Thistle spotted U-4 cruising on the surface with a periscope.
 At 16:04 hours on 9 April 1940 HMS Thistle fired a spread of six torpedoes, all of which missed.
 HMS Thistle later reported the unsuccessful engagement via radio, and that the submarine had only two torpedoes left.

 U-4 observed one torpedo passing ten meters ahead and evaded further underwater attacks by crash diving.
 The U-boat crew later heard three explosions of the off-track torpedoes at the end of their run.
 Afterwards U-4 found HMS Thistle on the surface recharging its batteries.

 At 02:13 hours on the morning of 10 April 1940, U-4 fired a spread of two torpedoes at its attacker.
 The first, a G7a torpedo, missed.
-The second, a magnetic G7e torpedo, found its mark, sinking Thistle with all hands near Skudenes.
+The second, a magnetic G7e torpedo, found its mark, sinking Thistle with all hands near Skudeneshavn.

 Discovery

 The wreck of the Thistle, missing its tower, was discovered by the Norwegian Institute of Marine Research in the spring of 2023, at 160 meters of depth.
 A second cruise in October 2023 identified the wreck as being Thistle.
 Royal Navy confirmed the boat is HMS Thistle.